thatscotdatasci/thatscotdatasci.github.io/blog/blog.md

 permalink: /blog
 ---

-As you'll be able to see from the below; I'm not a big blogger - more to come in the future!
+As you'll be able to see from the below, I'm not a big blogger - more to come in the future!

 <ul>
   {% for post in site.posts %}